LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 Changes in vX.X.X
 -----------------

-Added :c:type:`SUNAdaptController` and :c:type:`SUNHeuristics` base classes.
+Added :c:type:`SUNAdaptController` and :c:type:`SUNTimestepHeuristics` base classes.
 Ported ARKODE's internal implementations of time step control and heuristic constraints into implementations of these classes, and updated ARKODE to use these objects instead of its own implementations.
-Added :c:func:`ARKStepSetAdaptController`,  :c:func:`ARKStepSetHeuristics`, :c:func:`ERKStepSetAdaptController`, and :c:func:`ERKStepSetHeuristics` routines so that users can modify controller/heuristic parameters, or even provide custom implementations.
+Added :c:func:`ARKStepSetAdaptController`,  :c:func:`ARKStepSetTimestepHeuristics`, :c:func:`ERKStepSetAdaptController`, and :c:func:`ERKStepSetTimestepHeuristics` routines so that users can modify controller/heuristic parameters, or even provide custom implementations.